Neoncat-OG/TrollStore-IPAs/README.md

 ## Announcements

+**(12-25-2023)** All apps are being reorganized to improve visibility / achieve a more streamlined display in TrollApps.
+This process might take a while so patience is appreciated.

+---

 **(11-28-2023) - (12-16-2023)** Content not related to TrollStore has been deleted + All apps have been reviewed and retested with new additions.